 These Popular and Easy-to-Grow Flowers Come in Many Types

-Begonias can be grouped conveniently in three sections: 1, Tuberous-rooted; 2, Fibrous-rooted; and 3, those valued for their ornamental leaves.
+Begonias can be grouped conveniently into three sections:

-Tuberous Begonias.
 These have large underground tubers.
-Modern varieties have been evolved by crossbreeding between several South American wild types, and by further crossbreeding between those so raised.
-There are innumerable varieties with single, semidouble or double flowers in almost every color except blue.
-It is worth while selecting named varieties from a catalogue for cultivation in pots.
+Modern varieties have evolved by crossbreeding between several South American wild types, and by further crossbreeding between those so raised.
+There are innumerable varieties with single, semidouble, or double flowers in almost every color except blue.
+It is worthwhile selecting named varieties from a catalog for cultivation in pots.
 In some varieties the edges of the petals are frilled, in others the petals are crested.
 The plants have stout, fleshy stems about 15 in. in height, and large, deep-green, glossy leaves.
 The stems and leaves are of annual duration and die down in the autumn.
 The underground tuber rests during the winter, and sends up new shoots in the spring.

 When flowering is over less water is given, and when the leaves have fallen the plants are dried off entirely.
 The dead stems are removed, the tubers are shaken free from soil, allowed to dry in the air for a few hours, and are then stored in boxes of dry soil, sand or peat moss, in a temperature of about 45 degrees.